bldgtyp/ph_navigator/README.md

 - [ ] Fix so that clicks on the dialogue windows don't become clicks in THREE.js
 - [X] Add PH status bar on the RIGHT-SIDE with the results and indicator red/green check marks for heat-demand, etc...
 - [ ] Select Rooms, display room-data in panel on left side
+- [ ] When selecting a surface for query - show all the edge dims in very light text
+- [ ] Move results to top to allow for app-state bar to the right
+- [ ] When selecting a pipe, show the dims alongside

 #### Comments
 - [ ] Create new honeybee-tracker plugin